chartjs/Chart.js/docs/charts/bar.md

 | Name | Description
 | ---- | ----
 | `label` | The label for the dataset which appears in the legend and tooltips.
+| `order` | The drawing order of dataset.
+Also affects order for stacking, tooltip, and legend.
 | `xAxisID` | The ID of the x axis to plot this dataset on.
 | `yAxisID` | The ID of the y axis to plot this dataset on.